The CMMC Compliance Command Center

 To start on your journey, you first need to determine what CMMC level is appropriate for your organization.

-CMMC 2.0 has three levels, which each have distinct assessment requirements.
+CMMC 2.0 has three certification levels, which each have distinct assessment requirements.

-- Level 1: For contractors dealing with federal contract information (FCI) only.
-Requires adherence to 17 controls and self-assessment only
+- Level 1: For contractors dealing with federal contract information (FCI).
+Requires adherence to 17 foundational controls and only a self-assessment is required.

 - Level 2: For contractors holding, processing or transmitting controlled unclassified information (CUI) or that are contractually required to be prepared to do so.
-Requires you to meet all 110 controls in NIST 800-171A
+Requires you to meet all 110 controls in NIST 800-171A.
+Audit by a third party assessment organization (C3PAO) is required for most Level 2 contractors.

-- Level 3: Applies to companies that handle CUI for DoD programs with the highest priority and are likely to experience advanced persistent threats
+- Level 3: Applies to companies that handle CUI and other extremely sensitive data for DoD programs with the highest priority.
+These companies are likely to experience frequent cyberattacks, advanced persistent cyber threats, and are required to implement thoroughly robust incident response procedures.
+Level 3 organizations are assessed exclusively by Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) assessors.

 Tip: If your contract(s) currently contain DFARS 252.204-7012, which requires you to adhere to NIST 800-171, it is very likely that you will be expected to meet CMMC Level 2.